-The School of Natural and Social Sciences includes the departments of Behavioral Sciences (Psychology, Sociology, Child Development, Criminal Justice, Behavioral Sciences), Biology, Chemistry, Mathematics, the Allied Health program, and the Master of Arts in Clinical Mental Health Counseling.
+The School of Natural and Social Sciences includes the departments of Behavioral Sciences (Psychology, Sociology, Child Development, Criminal Justice, Behavioral Sciences), Biology, Chemistry, Mathematics, and the Master of Arts in Clinical Mental Health Counseling.

 "Discovering Knowledge Through Reason and Faith"

 The mission of the School of Natural and Social Sciences is to utilize the philosophy and methods of science to promote understanding of how the physical world is composed and related to the properties and behaviors of plant, animal, and human life.
 Students are challenged to integrate the logic of rational certainty with the logic of faith and conviction.